harigovind1998/GO3_IT3/README.md

    	5. Server.java; Handles all the in initial incoming requests, then passes the job on to a sperate thread
     	6. ServerExitListener.java; thread that listens for exit command in the console
     	7. ServerWorker.java; Handles the reads and writes
-   	8. ./Client/writeTest.txt; sample file used for wrq
+   	8. ./Client/writeTest.txt; sample file used for WRQ
-    	9. ./Server/readTest.txt; sample file used for rrq
+    	9. ./Server/readTest.txt; sample file used for RRQ

 ## Built With
 	* Java